emustudio/emustudio.github.io/_documentation/user/_doc/application/logging.md

 It is of course configurable.
 For more information about how to configure loggers, please look at the [logback site][logback]{:target="_blank"}.

+## Automation logger

+An important part of the analysis of the result of the automatic emulation is the log saying what happened.
+By default, each run of automatic emulation creates (overwrites) a log located in `logs/automation.log` file.

+The log file is in plaintext format and contains messages which appeared in the log during the emulation.
+The log file format can be customized, see the previous section for more details.

 [logback]: http://logback.qos.ch/manual/configuration.html